 Not much else to do on this island, so we headed to the beach.
 There is a small water park to the left of the beach.
 Because it was raining, we were prohibited to be in the water until the lifeguards cleared the weather safe.
 Eventually the rain stopped.
 Note: bring something to keep you belongings dry from the rain.
 Cabanas are available for a fee; but, the lounge beach chairs were free and already set up for anyone to use.
 Snorkeling gears are also available for a fee.

 We mostly snorkeled.
 I have to say though, that the fish in the shallower parts were pretty sparse.
 By the wall near the slide hut, there were more colorful fish there.
 So we stayed mainly on that area, not wanting to go too deep with the kids.

-Lunch buffet area was a bit hard to find, the direction was limited.
+Lunch buffet area was a bit hard to find, the direction was vague.
 We were told it’s behind the pirate ship.
 Eventually, we just followed the sight of people with food.
 It is far from where we established ourselves at the beach, from one end to the other.
 One of our party member stayed to keep an eye on our belongings while we ate and brought food back for him.
 Each buffet tables features the same thing: fresh cooked burgers and hotdogs, bbq ribs, salad, chips and salsa, fresh fruits, baked goods, among others.
+O